nguyensjsu/su18-202-fantastic-4/README.md

 2. The Business/API JAR has the actual implementation of the functionality for Create Users, Add and Reload Card, Manage Orders, Manage Payment.
 3. Persistence JAR has the database models.
 These entities represent real world entity like User, Card and Order.
 MongoDB is used as the database and connections are achieved using Spring Mongo Data.

+### Cloud deployment
+- Deployment on EC2, AutoScale Group and ELB
+- Deployment on GKE

 Initial Draft of Architecture Diagram

 ![alt text](https://s3-us-west-1.amazonaws.com/cloudimages2018/Component+Diagram+Starbucks+App.png)